5 Smart Tips for Hiring an Elder Law Attorney

 • Are they polite and professional?

-• Do they return calls or emails in a timely manner?
+• Do they return calls or emails promptly?

 • Do they follow through with things they’ve said they’ll do?

-To help you remember what each lawyer said and how you felt about them, be sure to take notes during and after each meeting.
+Take notes during and after each meeting to help you remember what each lawyer said and how you felt about them.

 Later, review your notes to help you make the final decision.